aturley/pony-rc-together-realtime/README.md

 Currently it does the following:
 * connects to RC Together using a websocket connection
 * subscribes to the `ApiChannel` channel
-* dumps a lot of debugging information about incoming messages
+* dumps where users (or at least their avatars) are

 ## Build